December 19, 2019

 - The Air Nozzles: Air nozzles are used to spray gases or air.
 They are very useful for applications such as cooling, drying, blowing off particles, etc.

 - Special Nozzles: These nozzles were designed for specific applications and can’t be classified among the other categories.
 The nozzle diversity is mainly due to very specific needs in the industry.
 Some examples of special nozzles are tank cleaners, rotating nozzles, anti-clogging nozzles, steam nozzles, etc.

-To conclude, why should you not use hydraulic nozzles to spray air?
+Why should you not use hydraulic nozzles to spray air?

 Let’s look into this with a little case study: Do NOT use hydraulic nozzles to spray air!

 Our engineers wanted to test the spraying characteristics of a Hydraulic nozzle supplied with compressed air.
 The results would showcase if it is possible to use the same nozzle for water and air usage in an industrial application.
 They compared their results with those of an adequate air nozzle for the same task.
 They wanted to compare :